quicwg/base-drafts/draft-ietf-quic-transport.md

 connection ID, see {{connection-id}}.

-The Client Cleartext packet includes a packet number that is one higher than the last Client Initial, 0-RTT Encrypted or Client Cleartext packet that was sent.
+The Client Cleartext packet includes a packet number that is one higher than the last Client Initial, 0-RTT Protected or Client Cleartext packet that was sent.
 The packet number is incremented for each subsequent packet, see
 {{packet-numbers}}.